How to make the scary leap to full-time creative freelancer

 Yes it’s absolute graft.
 But it’s graft on my terms.
 And the days seem to disappear, so it honestly doesn’t feel like work.

 But enough about me.
-If you’re currently stuck in a job you hate, or doing bits on the side for friends and family, but feel your creative talents are raring to be let loose, here are 5 steps to make the transition to full-time freelance anything but scary.
+If you’re currently stuck in a job you hate, or doing bits on the side for friends and family, but feel your creative talents are raring to be let loose, here are 5 steps to make the transition to full-time creative freelancer anything but scary.

 Step 1.
 Create a portfolio